Project Rescue Ocean cleans up worldwide beaches

 Project Rescue Ocean

-The environmental charity Project Rescue Ocean saw the light in 2014.
-It all started when Hérault-born fireman Benoit Schumann created a Facebook page to share pictures he had taken while diving in the Mediterranean Sea.
+It all started in 2014 when Hérault-born fireman Benoit Schumann created a simple Facebook page to share pictures he had taken while diving in the Mediterranean Sea.
 Initially, he just wanted to highlight how plastic and other waste had turned the sea and the beach into a bin.
-Soon enough, hundreds of people started to follow him, and, with this new following, he felt it was time for some real action.
+Soon enough, hundreds of people started following him, and he felt it was time for some real action.
 Instead of debating what to do for hours and hours, Benoit organised his first beach clean up with the help of friends, colleagues and volunteers.
+And now, ten years later, the organisation has been a great success!
+Today, over a thousand volunteers make the numerous clean-ups possible.
+The simple Facebook page has grown to tens of thousands of followers.
+On top of that, Project Rescue Ocean is officially part of UNESCO.
+And Benoit had the honour of carrying the 2024 Olympic flame in Paris.

 Project Rescue Ocean

-And this approach works.
-After the twins and I gathered our Project Rescue Ocean bag, we started to roam the beach.
-We mostly found little bits of plastic and undefined pieces of manmade materials.
+And this approach works, as I experienced when helping clear up the Orpellières beach with the twins.
+After we gathered our Project Rescue Ocean bag, we started roaming the beach together with hundreds of other volunteers.
+We mostly found little bits of plastic and manmade materials.
 Too small to put on the buggy that drove around to collect larger objects.
-However, we had to dig a hole of a meter deep to free a long piece of iron wire.
+However, we did have to dig a metre-deep hole to free a long piece of iron wire.
 The two hours went by so quickly.
-When we returned to dispose of all of our collected waste, we were impressed by all the rubbish that the group brought together!
+When we returned to dispose of all of our collected waste, we were impressed by all the rubbish the group collected together!
 Walking back to the car, I had already noticed a change in my twins’ consciousness.
 To my surprise, they continued looking for waste along the road, which sadly was plentiful.
-We concluded that there is still a lot of work to do.
+There is still a lot of work to do…

 Project Rescue Ocean